Panasonic ZS100 vs Sony RX100 V

 |13.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Both the ZS100 and the RX100 V have been discontinued, but can regularly be found used on ebay.
 The ZS100 was replaced by the Panasonic ZS200, while the RX100 V was followed by the Sony RX100 VI.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the ZS100 and RX100 V can be found, respectively, in the Panasonic ZS100 Manual (free pdf) or the online Sony RX100 V Manual.

 So how do things add up?
 Is the Panasonic ZS100 better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.